 We recognize that each student's virtual learning experience is unique, and we are continually making personalized adjustments to each student's learning plan.
+We also want to remind families that while we are sharing resources, this is truly a personalized experience for every student and no two students can nor should be compared.
 We greatly appreciate our parents as partners during this difficult time and we respect and appreciate any and all efforts to help our students maintain and grow their education.
-We can only do this together!